💬 Sensebender Gateway

 I've been using those cheap $3 ST-Link adapters for flashing ARM cortex chips with OpenOCD, using SWD pins.
 They're fantastic and work very well.

-nick van alst
+nick van alst last edited by

 i really like this idea, i'm getting a bit tierd of having the mysensors gateway connected through a breadboard.